Support for online Delegated Authorisers

 Unlock account

 This option can only be used to unlock an account that has an account status of Locked.
-This is useful to use when the user has been locked out of their account (by an incorrect password being used too many times), but they can remember what their password is.
+This is useful to use when the user has been locked out of their account (by an incorrect passphrase being used too many times), but they can remember what their passphrase is.

 Notes: